forderud/RunInSandbox/README.md

 # Run in Sandbox
-Work-in-progress C++ code for launching executables and out-of-process COM server in a sandboxed [low-integrity](https://docs.microsoft.com/en-us/previous-versions/dotnet/articles/bb625960(v%3dmsdn.10)) or [AppContainer](https://docs.microsoft.com/en-us/windows/desktop/secauthz/appcontainer-for-legacy-applications-) process on the *same machine*.
+C++ code for launching executables and out-of-process COM server in a sandboxed [low-integrity](https://docs.microsoft.com/en-us/previous-versions/dotnet/articles/bb625960(v%3dmsdn.10)) or [AppContainer](https://docs.microsoft.com/en-us/windows/desktop/secauthz/appcontainer-for-legacy-applications-) process on the *same machine*.
 There's no need to create any additional user accounts.

 ## Executable sandboxing
 Run `RunInSandbox.exe [ac|li|mi|hi] ExePath` to launch the `ExePath` application in an AppContainer, low-integrity, medium-integrity or high-integrity process.
 This works for `STARTUPINFOEX`-based process creation.